tomhazledine/related-posts/complex-data/content/2017-02-15-svg-markup.md

       of the web, things only get weird when designers and developers start adding things.
     summary:
-      - This is similar to what you've just read because it continues the discussion on SVGs, further exploring their use in sprites for better website performance and providing a step-by-step guide on how they can be built and managed, making it a suitable follow-up for those interested in applying SVGs practically.
+      - This is similar to what you've just read because it builds upon the previously discussed SVG knowledge by delving into the practicalities of using and developing SVG icon sprites, including performance benefits and ease of maintenance, which are relevant for web developers and designers.
     score: 0.9008468410708951
-  - relativePath: 2015-05-31-inline-svg-icons
+  - relativePath: 2021-07-21-line-graphs-with-react-svg-d3
-    permalink: /inline-svg-icons/
+    permalink: /line-graphs-with-react-svg-d3/
-    date: 2015-05-31
+    date: 2021-07-21
+    tags:
-    tags: articles
+      - articles
+      - featured
+      - intro
     categories:
+      - audio
       - code
-    title: Getting started with inline SVG icons
-    excerpt: As a typography nerd, using a custom font to serve icons felt really good.
-However, it turns out inline SVG icons are better in almost every way.
+    title: Line graphs with React and D3.js
+    excerpt: Generating a dynamic SVG visualisation of audio frequency data.
     summary:
-      - This is similar to what you've just read because it provides a practical perspective on the use of SVGs, discussing the author's personal transition from icon fonts to inline SVGs and offers real-world solutions for web optimisation using SVG sprites, which could interest developers who want to explore more about SVG's advantages and how to improve their website performance.
+      - This is similar to what you've just read because it further elaborates on the practical application of SVGs in creating dynamic data visualizations using React and D3.js, building upon your understanding of SVGs and providing additional insights into using other developer tools for SVG creation and manipulation.
-    score: 0.8894873376523494
+    score: 0.807171171245026

 ---